 All students shall be provided with instruction in safe bus riding practices at least twice during each school year.
 The instruction shall include two emergency bus evacuation drills, as well as the operation and use of the emergency door, windows (as a means of escape), and fire extinguisher.

 Student Drop-Off and Pick-Up

-In the interest of safety and security of all students and staff, parents are asked to please review the following drop-off and pick-up procedures:
+In the interest of safety and security of all students and staff, please follow the pick-up/drop-off procedures specific to your school.